Tibolone 2.5 mg

 You may need to stop taking Livial about 4-6 weeks before the operation to reduce the risk of a blood clot (see "Blood clots in a vein").
 Ask your doctor when you can start taking Livial again.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Livial.
+pharmacist as soon as possible if you do not feel well while you are taking Livial.

 The following diseases are reported more often in women using HRT compared to women not using HRT: